HumbertoBPF/stained-glass-recognizer-mobile/README.md

 <ul>
     <li>
         An initial screen where users can select a picture from their cellphones.
-They can do so by either clicking on the "select an image" button or on the placeholder picture.
+They can do so by clicking on the "select an image" button or the placeholder picture.
 After picking an image, a preview will be displayed and you can upload the image (the upload will succeed only if the API is up).
     </li>